SimonLim03/Projects-Portfolio/README.md

 Hello
-my name is Simon Lim, a passionate data science student currently pursuing my Master's in Data Science at the University of Technology Sydney (UTS).
+my name is Simon Lim and I have recently graduated my Master's in Data Science at the University of Technology Sydney (UTS).